 The WP The Daily Post word prompt— GINGERLY

-“Gingerly isn’t a word I use often so when I tell you to put the pliers down, gingerly, I mean it,” I snapped at my neighbor, Pam.
+“Gingerly isn’t a word I use often so when I tell you to put the pliers down, gingerly, I mean it,” I cautioned my neighbor, Pam.

 We had just gotten home from the Village Hall where I’d been applying for the Woodpeckers Federal Depredation Permit.
 The marauding predators were defacing our community of cedar siding homes.

-“How the hell did a bomb get attached to your garden shed, anyway,” Pam asked.
+“It’s real?”
+Pam gushed.
+“How the hell did a real bomb get taped to your garden shed?”

 “Relax,” Pam said.
 “I’ve called 911.”

 As she said it, I heard the siren a few blocks away.
-The bomb was scheduled to go off in ten minutes.
-It might be my imagination, but often the sirens sound lazy.
-However this one screamed, get out of the way.
+Good because the bomb was set to go off in ten minutes.
+Often sirens sound lazy, but this one screamed, get out of the way.
 We have business to take care of.

 I relaxed.
 People with authority and, I hoped, experience would be here soon.
 They had only 8 minutes and 30 seconds to disarm this thing.

 “Ma’am.
-Do you live here alone,” a young cop asked, even as he approached me.
+Do you live here alone,” a young cop asked as he approached me.

 “Where is he now?”
 The officer asked.
 “We need everybody out of the area.”